 Starting June 12, 2022 in-person classes no longer require face coverings, proof of vaccination and other COVID-related requirements.
 Recently, the department of English and ESL has started to offer composition classes designed specifically for students majoring in Technology and Engineering (STEM students).
-We are also piloting an ESL 110 class that is equivalent to a transfer-level English 101 course intended for ESL students.
+In Spring 2023, we are piloting E.S.L.
+110 that is equivalent to a transfer-level English 101 course intended for ESL students.
 In Fall 2023 there will be a new class, English 101Z, that will provide students with extra support from instructors.

 The English and ESL Department also offers special sections to students in the First Year Experience program, which provide embedded tutors to support students.
 We are also collaborating with a campus-supported Puente program to improve course success and retention rates for disproportionately impacted student populations.